-Caring for a dog with kidney failure or kidney disease can seem like a tough task at first but knowing the important ins and outs on what to feed your dog and how can be important to maintaining their health and happiness.
+Caring for a dog with kidney disease can seem like a tough task at first but knowing the important ins and outs on what to feed your dog and how can be important to maintaining their health and happiness.

-What foods are good for dogs with kidney failure?
+What foods are good for dogs with kidney disease?

-Fully functioning kidneys are used to remove excess phosphorus, proteins and sodium from the bloodstream, so with the onset of kidney failure these waste materials aren’t properly filtered and remain in the bloodstream.
-Because of this, animals with kidney failure need food that does not contain large amounts of phosphorus, protein or sodium, so that stress can be taken off of the kidneys and allow them to perform their functions without any risk of further damage.
+Fully functioning kidneys are used to remove excess phosphorus, proteins and sodium from the bloodstream, so with the onset of kidney disease these waste materials aren’t properly filtered and a higher level than normal in the bloodstream.
+Because of this, animals with kidney disease need food that does not contain large amounts of phosphorus, protein or sodium, so that stress can be taken off of the kidneys and allow them to perform their functions without any risk of further damage.

 There are many different renal dog foods on the market, but it is always recommended to check the label to see how much of each of the reduced minerals and protein is in each meal.
-The NRC (National Research Council) recommend that no more than 22.25mg of phosphorus should be fed to your dog per day, with less than 14-20% for proteins and less than 1mg of sodium (usually found in salt) per Calorie.
+The NRC (National Research Council) recommend that no more than 22.25mg of phosphorus should be fed to your dog per day.
+They should also be fed a low percentage of protein, and the protein that is fed must be a really high-quality protein with high bioavailability.
+Also less than 1mg of sodium (usually found in salt) per Calorie.